Applying to east 15

 BA Stage & Production Management

-You will be asked to take part in an interview either in person or online where we will discuss your interests in the theatre, relevant experience, and reasons for applying.
+You will be asked to take part in an interview either in person or online where we will discuss your interest in the theatre, relevant experience, and reasons for applying.
 You should prepare (where possible and relevant) a portfolio of your work, demonstrating any previous experience in Technical Theatre.
 You must be successful at interview for your application to be progressed.

 Students who are interested in BA Stage & Production Management and would like to find out more information before applying can